 Driving on a Curve

-- While approaching the curve, determine a safe travelling speed through it.
-You can find clues like traffic signs indicating a lower speed for the curve or by looking at the shape of the curve.
-Slow down to this safe speed within 30 metres of entering the turn.
-In a blind curve, drive even slower to ensure you have time to react.
+- While approaching the curve, determine a safe speed to maintain through it.
+You can find clues to the proper speed from traffic signs indicating a lower speed for the curve or by looking at the shape and length of the curve.
+Slow to this safe speed within 30 metres of entering the turn.
+If you’re navigating a blind curve — one where you cannot see the other end of the curve — drive even slower to ensure you have time to react.

-- Keep your speed steady throughout the curve to not jolt people and objects in the car.
-Near the curve’s ending, accelerate smoothly toward the normal traffic speed.
-If the vehicle has a manual transmission, don’t shift gear while in the turn.
+- Maintain a steady speed throughout the curve to avoid jolting people and objects in the car.
+Near the end of the curve, accelerate smoothly until you reach normal traffic speed.
+If the vehicle has a manual transmission, don’t shift gears while in the turn.

-- While in the curve, allow your eyes to follow the curve ahead.
+- While in the curve, allow your eyes to follow the curve ahead and look where the curve is going instead of immediately in front of the vehicle.
 This will help you maintain a smooth driving line within the lines of the road.

 Driving in a Business Area